Anne Innis Dagg

-In addition to her giraffe research, Dagg has published extensively about camels, primates, and Canadian wildlife, and she has raised concerns about the influence of sociobiology on how zoological research is shared with the general public.
-She has also researched and written extensively about gender bias in academia, drawing attention to the detrimental impact that anti-nepotism rules can have on the academic careers of the wives of male faculty members and to sexist academic work environments that fail to support female researchers.
+In addition to her giraffe research, Dagg published extensively about camels, primates, and Canadian wildlife, and she raised concerns about the influence of sociobiology on how zoological research was shared with the general public.
+She also researched and wrote extensively about gender bias in academia, drawing attention to the detrimental impact that anti-nepotism rules can have on the academic careers of the wives of male faculty members and to sexist academic work environments that fail to support female researchers.

 Early life and education

 Anne Christine Innis was born on 25 January 1933 in Toronto, Ontario.
 Her father, Harold Innis, was a professor of political economy at the University of Toronto and her mother, Mary Quayle Innis, was an author of short stories and books about history.

-As a child Dagg attended Bishop Strachan School.
-She graduated from the University of Toronto in 1955 with a B.A. in Biology and was awarded a gold medal in recognition of her academic standing.
-She went on to earn a master's degree in Genetics from the University of Toronto.
+As a child, Dagg attended Bishop Strachan School.
+She graduated from the University of Toronto in 1955 with a BA in biology and was awarded a gold medal in recognition of her academic standing.
+She went on to earn a master's degree in genetics from the University of Toronto.
 Following field research in Africa, Dagg began a PhD in animal behaviour at the University of Waterloo, completing her studies in 1967.